 16. On the other terminal where you were listening to UDP data you will be able to see the received data as follows

-In this way you will be able to send data over UDP using your Sixfab R.Pi Cellular IoT Application HAT.
+In this way, you will be able to send data over UDP using your Sixfab R.Pi Cellular IoT Application Shield.